 The Bouverie Preserve, near Glen Ellen in Sonoma County, is a 535-acre preserve of gentle oak woodlands draped in Spanish moss, verdant canyons, and densely forested hills.
 It was donated to Audobon Canyon Ranch by David Bouverie in 1979.
 At one time, it was the home of Bouverie’s friend, writer M.F.K.
 Fisher.

-Today, visitors gather in the educational center for guided nature walks, which are offered to the general public several weekends a year.
 During the week, docents introduce the subtle but abounding natural wonders here to school groups.
+And several weekends a year, the preserve is open to the general public for guided nature walks.
 The property is rich with more than 130 species of birds, flowering plants, gray foxes, bobcats, and coyotes.

 At the end of the walk, there’s a waterfall over a secret grotto and, if you’re lucky, a peregrine falcon sighting.
 All that and no mountain bikes rocketing by.

-To find out when the next guided hike will be held and to sign up, visit the Bouverie website, or call Audobon Canyon Ranch, which manages Bouverie, at 415-868-9244.
-Cost: Donations accepted.
+To find out when the next guided hike will be held and to sign up, check the Bouverie calendar; the suggested donation for the guided hike is $20 per person, reservations required.